Atrium’s C-Qur Mesh and Proloop Devices May Cause Infection and Other Serious Side Effects. Defects and Injury may lead to revision surgery.

 Lawyers claim Atrium knew or should have known about the potential risks of their mesh products.
 Rather than prevent further injuries to patients, Atrium went forward and sold defective devices.
 Many medical professionals stopped using the C-Qur hernia mesh due to high infection rates, bowel obstructions, and systemic allergic reactions.

-Joe Lyon is a highly rated product liability lawyer representing plaintiffs nationwide in a wide variety of defective medical device and civil litigation claims.
+Joe Lyon is a highly-rated Cincinnati, Ohio product liability lawyer representing plaintiffs nationwide in a wide variety of defective medical device and civil litigation claims.

 In October, 2012, the FDA issued a warning to Atrium Medical, urging the company to address serious complaints related to infections caused by the C-Qur mesh product.
 Atrium Medical did not properly manage the issues and the FDA responded in 2013 by announcing a recall of the C-Qur Edge mesh.